 The principle of BENEFICENCE requires that researchers maximize the potential benefits to participants, or to society, while minimizing the potential risks of harm.
 The extent of protection depends on the risks and benefits of the proposed research.
 All participants should be treated in an ethical manner.
 Benefits to participants, or benefits in the form of generalizable knowledge gained from the research, should always outweigh the risks.
 If there are any risks resulting from participation in the research, then there must be benefits, either to the participants or society.

-JUSTICE means that subjects must be selected fairly and that both the risks and benefits of research are distributed evenly.
-In the language of The Belmont Report: "Who ought to receive the benefits of research and bear its burdens?"
+: "Who ought to receive the benefits of research and bear its burdens?"
 Investigators should take precautions not to select participants simply because of convenient availability, manipulability, their compromised positions, or because of social, racial, sexual, economic, or cultural biases institutionalized in society.

 Many U.S. government departments and private funding agencies have their own human subjects research policies.
 PIs should check to see if a funding agency has policies and procedures that go beyond Trinity College IRB policies.

 1.1 Purpose of Trinity College IRB Policies & Procedures Manual